andyhplau/andyhplau/README.md

 ## Hello!
 I am Andy 👋

-- 🔭 I’m currently looking for a software developer role
+- 🔭 I’m currently looking for a software engineer role
-- 👨‍🎓 I've recently graduated from the Computer Systems Technology program (specialized in Relational Databases) at BCIT
+- 👨‍🎓 I've recently graduated from the Computer Systems Technology program (specialized in Database Systems) at BCIT
 - 🌱 I’m currently learning how to build advanced generative AI products
 - 📫 How to reach me: LinkedIn message